Speaking Part 1

 • What kind of jobs do the people in your town/village do?

 Well, most of the people in my town work for the government, national and multinational organisations.
 About 10% of our total populations run their own businesses.
-Many people are farmers and while a small portion of people are involved in Information Technology related professions.
+Many people are farmers and while a small portion of people is involved in Information Technology related professions.
 The students work in many companies and shops as part-time employees.
 But the variety of jobs people do in my town is overwhelming which includes running their own boutique shops, fishing, driving trucks, selling artworks and many more.

 • Does it have any historical building or site?